The Importance of Protecting Salmon

 I am not a fish specialist, scientist, or Streamkeeper; I am passionate about everything related to nature and biodiversity.

-At some point in our lives, we have seen documentaries, read articles or magazines, or listened to a podcast about Salmon.
+We have all seen documentaries, read articles or magazines, or listened to podcasts about Salmon at some point in our lives.
 Today, I will write about Salmon.

 What is Salmon?

-According to National Geographic, Salmons include seven species of Pacific salmon and one species of Atlantic salmon.
-They’re found in tributaries of the Pacific and Atlantic Oceans, and most species are anadromous: They are born in streams and rivers, migrate out to the open sea, and then return to freshwater again to reproduce.
+According to National Geographic, there are seven Pacific salmon species and one Atlantic salmon.
+They’re found in tributaries of the Pacific and Atlantic Oceans, and most species are anadromous: They are born in streams and rivers, migrate out to the open sea, and then return to freshwater to reproduce.

 How many types of Salmon do we have in the world?

-There are seven species of Pacific salmon.
-Five are in North American waters: chinook, coho, chum, sockeye, and pink.
+There are seven species of Pacific salmon, five of which are in North American waters: chinook, coho, chum, sockeye, and pink.
 Masu and amago Salmon occur only in Asia.
-There are one species of Atlantic salmon.
+There is one species of Atlantic salmon.

 The Chinook/King salmon is the largest Salmon and gets up to 58 inches (1.5 meters) long and 126 pounds (57.2 kg).
 Pink Salmon are the smallest at up to 30 inches (0.8 meters) long and 12 pounds (5.4 kg), although they average 3 to 5 pounds (1.3-2.3 kg).